tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * [variables.py](Activities/04-Ins_Variables/Solved/variables.py)

+Begin this section by saying something like,

-Now that the environment and tools have been greased and prepped, it's time to start coding!
+> Now that the environment and tools have been greased and prepped, it's time to start coding!

 At this point, students may feel apprehensive about the upcoming coding activities.
 Build confidence by saying: